coddingtonbear/nespole/readme.md

 The included schematics and layout are both correct (as far as I know), but if you observe the photos linked here, you'll see that they differ in slight ways.
-If you carefully observe, you'll see that I've had to correct several oversights by using bodge wires or, in two cases, installing capacitors that I neglected to include in the original design.
+If you look carefully, you'll see that I've had to correct several oversights by using bodge wires or, in two cases, installing capacitors that I neglected to include in the original design.
 The attached schematic has, though, been corrected to account for these oversights.